Khojasteh/print-preview/README.md

   ![TThumbnailPreview](Images/preview2.png)

 - **[TPaperPreview](Docs/TPaperPreview.md)** \
-  This control represents a sheet of paper that can be painted by a custom event handler.
+  This control represents a sheet of paper that an application can draw directly on its canvas.

   ![TPaperPreview](Images/preview3.png)

-All the print preview components are fully customizable and have a comprehensive set of events.
+All the print preview components are fully customizable and have a comprehensive set of properties and events.

 Installation
 ============